jananadiw/file-uploader-s3/README.md

-## File Upload to AWS S3
+## Image File Uploader

-> Backend Service to upload files/images to a AWS S3 bucket.
+> Backend of Canvas Confetti Admin. upload files/images to a AWS S3 bucket.

+## Features
+> Upload an image to AWS S3 bucket while saving the url and image information to a database table.

 ## Installation